kkwong44/wordpuzzles/README.md

 10. Click "Open App" at the top when its finished deploy the app.
 A new tab page will open with your application.

 The deployed app can be found [here](https://kk-wordpuzzle.herokuapp.com).
 ___
+## Tools
+The tools used to carry out the development and deployment on this project are:
+* Gitpod and Github
+* Google Drive and Google Spreadsheet
+* Python modules and external libraries such as Numpy
+* Chrome Dev Tools
+* PEP8 online checker
+* Webpage Screenshots - Chrome app extension (FireShot)
+* Heroku
+___
 ## Credits